lucky-duck/LD.Starter/README.md

 yarn zip
 ```

+## Project Structure

+It's not mandatory but considered effective for many reasons to decompose the UI into separate, less coupled components.

+Create components at least for the parts of the UI that appear in multiple places of your project.
+It can be buttons, common page sections, widgets, sliders and so on.

+It is recommended that you will keep your components inside the `src/media/components/` folder.
+This starter kit allows you to keep your markup, styles, and JavaScript code for a component in a one folder and then to use them in multiple places.
+Please, see the `src/media/components/` folder for examples.
+Notice how different types of components are arranged.
+Also, It is not absolutely mandatory to include Nunjucks or JS code for a component if you feel that it doesn't make too much sense.
+For example, when the markup is quite simple or when a component has not JS logic.

 ## Nunjucks HTML template engine

-[Nunjucks](https://mozilla.github.io/nunjucks/) is a powerful HTML template engine with a syntax similar to jinja2.
+[Nunjucks](https://mozilla.github.io/nunjucks/) is a powerful HTML template engine with a syntax very similar to jinja2.
 Nunjucks alleviates writing highly-maintainable HTML code.

 Nunjucks templates seat in `src/media/templates/` folder.

-Keep the data that can be used in multiple places inside `global-data.json` file.
+Keep the data that can be used in multiple places inside the `global-data.json` file.
 This file is located in the root directory.

-For example, if you have some data in `global-data.json`:
+For example, if you have some data in the `global-data.json`:

 ```
 someData: [